 great time building her Derby car.

-So I did what what I do best.
-I googled the crap out of "how to make a great derby car", "how to win pinewood derby races" etc etc. I was floored by the number of youtube videos showing how to grind down the nail axles and polish them to a high shine.
+So I did what I do best.
+I googled the crap out of "how to make a great derby car", "how to win pinewood derby races" etc, etc. I was floored by the number of youtube videos showing how to grind down the nail axles and polish them to a high shine.
 They're putting graphite on them, discussing the optimum location of the added weights for maximum velocity down the race slope and stuff I never even thought of.
-There are Office Depot promotional codes on supplies for race cars that could be useful.

 on while perched atop a blue water